sadik003/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that counts the number of directories in the PATH a script that lists all local variables and environment variables, and functions Create a script that creates a new local variable
+Create a script that counts the number of directories in the PATH a script that lists all local variables and environment variables, and functions Create a script that creates a new local variable a script that prints the result of POWER divided by DIVIDE